-At the time that written notice of the date, time, and place of the fair hearing is provided to a claimant, he/she will also be given adequate information about the hearing procedure to allow him/her to effectively prepare his or her case.
-The claimant shall be permitted to review his or her file before the hearing.
+At the time that written notice of the date, time, and place of the fair hearing is provided to a claimant, they will also be given adequate information about the hearing procedure to allow them to effectively prepare their case.
+The claimant shall be permitted to review their file before the hearing.
 At a minimum, the claimant will be provided with the following information regarding fair hearing procedures.
 All fair hearings will:

 - a) be conducted in private, with only to the claimant, witnesses, the claimant's legal counsel, others whom the claimant wants present, and Administrator, the Administrator's agents, counsel and witnesses present; - b) be opened with a presentation of the issue by the FHA; - c) be conducted informally, without technical rules of evidence, but subject to the requirements of due process; - d) allow the claimant and the Administrator the option to present their positions for themselves or with the aid of others, including legal counsel; - e) give all participants an opportunity to present oral or written testimony or documentary evidence, offer rebuttal; question witnesses presented at the hearing; and examine all evidence presented at the hearing; - f) result in a decision, based exclusively on evidence or testimony presented at the hearing; and - g) be tape recorded, and result in a written decision that is given to the claimant and filed with evidence introduced at the hearing.
 The FHA will allow the claimant to establish all pertinent facts and circumstances, and to advance any arguments without undue interference.
 Information that the claimant does not have an opportunity to hear or see will not be used in the fair hearing decision or made part of the hearing record.
-Any material reviewed by the FHA must be made available to the claimant or his or her representative.
-The claimant will be responsible for preparing a written transcript if he/she wishes to pursue court action.
+Any material reviewed by the FHA must be made available to the claimant or their representative.
+The claimant will be responsible for preparing a written transcript if they wish to pursue court action.